Logo

 Ledger Stax: Premium Touchscreen Signer

-Ledger Stax is a premium signer designed with a secure touchscreen experience.
-It introduced a curved E Ink display and brought an organic color display technology to mass production in a secure device.
+Ledger Stax is a premium signer designed around an offline signing experience with a touchscreen.
+It includes a curved E Ink display designed for visible review of transaction details in standby.

-The curved E Ink display lets you set a custom lock screen image that remains visible in standby, and the spine can be named for quick identification.
+The curved E Ink display lets you set a custom lock screen image that stays visible, and the spine can be named for quick identification.
 Built‑in magnets allow multiple units to stack neatly.

-It supports Bluetooth and near-field communication for flexible desktop and mobile use, and it works with wireless Qi charging.
+It supports Bluetooth and near-field communication for flexible desktop and mobile use and works with wireless Qi charging.

 Ledger Flex: Secure Touch for Everyday Use

-Like all Ledger signers, it is powered by a Secure Element and runs a hardened operating system.
+Like other Ledger signers, it uses a Secure Element and runs a hardened operating system.

 You can personalize the display with your preferred image, NFT, or artwork.